Currently, there is a waiting time due to high demand. Please see our Delivery page for more information.

 Boy looking at a hen laying eggs in an Omlet Eglu Cube Chicken Coop

-The process of egg laying starts in the chicken’s eye.
-Sunlight enters the eye and activates a photosensitive gland, the pineal gland, located right next to the eye.
-This in turn triggers a process that releases an egg, or oocyte, from the chicken’s ovary.
-This light sensitivity is one of the reasons that hens lay fewer eggs in winter.
+Egg laying actually starts with your chickens’ eyes.
+Sunlight enters through a hen’s eye and activates a photosensitive receptor called the pineal gland – located behind the eye.
+Once the pineal gland is stimulated, it triggers a string of events that releases an egg, or oocyte, from the hen’s ovary.
+This light sensitivity is one of the reasons chickens lay fewer eggs in the winter.

-Step two: the yolk
+Step 2: formation of the yolk

-The ovary contains thousands of potential eggs or ovum as they are also known.
 If you were to look inside a chicken, these undeveloped ova can be seen at the start of the spine.
-When the chicken is old enough to start laying, some of these ova begin to mature into what is later becoming the yolk.
+When the chicken is old enough to start laying, some of these ova begin to mature into what will later become the yolk.
 At this stage, the ova are separated and contained within their own follicles, but when one is ready to move on it releases its follicle and moves out of the ovary and down the reproductive tract, the oviduct.

-This process, ovulation, occurs approximately every 25 hours, and normally starts again about an hour after the previous egg has been laid.
+This process, called ovulation, occurs approximately every 25 hours, and normally starts again about an hour after the previous egg has been laid.

 Via the infundibulum, the yolk enters the oviduct, and it is here that the egg is fertilized if a rooster has courted your hen.
 You might have noticed that egg yolks have a small, white spot on them.
 This is the blastodisc, the single female cell that together with the sperm will develop into an embryo through cell division.

-The journey of the egg is however the same regardless of whether it’s been fertilized or not.
+The journey of the egg is, however, the same regardless of whether it’s been fertilized or not.
 The yolk travels through the magnum and isthmus parts of the oviduct, and this is where the egg white (also called the albumen) is created.
 It works as a thin membrane around the yolk that holds everything together.
-The chalazae, two spiral bands of tissue, makes sure that the yolk is evenly positioned within the albumen, and the whole thing starts looking like an egg, although missing a quite crucial part – the shell!
+The chalazae, two spiral bands of tissue, make sure that the yolk is evenly positioned within the albumen, and the whole thing starts looking like an egg – without its hard covering.

-The egg receives its shell in the uterus, thanks to the shell gland.
-It takes roughly 20 hours to produce the shell, so this is the most time-consuming part of the process.
-Before the egg moves on for the last time, the outermost layer, known as the bloom or cuticle, is formed to create an anti-microbial layer.
-When the egg is ready, the shell gland pushes the egg out of the oviduct and into the cloaca, the part where the reproductive and excretory tracts meet.
+The egg receives its shell in the uterus, through the shell gland.
+It takes roughly 20 hours to produce the shell, and is the most time-consuming part of the process.
+Before the egg moves on for the last time, the outermost layer, known as the bloom or cuticle, is formed to create an antimicrobial layer around the shell.
+When the egg is ready, the shell gland pushes the egg out of the oviduct and into the cloaca or vent, the part where the reproductive and excretory tracts meet.
+Hens excrete all eliminations through the vent, but the hen’s uterine lining actually wraps around the egg until it is completely free from the hen’s body – keeping it nice and clean.

 This entry was posted in Chickens

-2 replies on “How Do Chickens Lay Eggs?”
+2 replies on “How do chickens lay eggs?”

 Paula Strumph says: